 - Keep your software and system updated.
 Regular updates can fix security vulnerabilities that Trojans might exploit.

 - Download software from trusted sources.
 Only download programs from reputable websites and avoid pirated software.
+And choosing the most secure browser can also significantly reduce the risk of Trojan infections through malicious sites.

 Another effective protection is to download a VPN product.